 The purpose of this test is NOT to decide for you that you have an eating disorder, but to ask you some questions to help you decide if you would like to speak to a professional about your thoughts and actions surrounding food.
 The questions presented involve behaviors and feelings that are common in someone suffering with an eating disorder.
-This test is to be used as an enquiry aid for individuals who are struggling with eating, food related habits and other behaviours which may lead them to be concerned for their health.
+This test is to be used as an inquiry aid for individuals who are struggling with eating, food related habits and other behaviors which may lead them to be concerned for their health.

 - Do you skip meals on a regular basis?

-- Do you binge and then self induce vomiting?
+- Do you binge and then self-induce vomiting?

 - Do you feel out of control when you eat?

 - Do you feel powerful and in control when you are able to abstain from eating?